 Virtual Events & Hybrid Events with Talon AV

 Talon has been working in the teleconference and live stream space for over a decade.
-For 10+ years we’ve offered our clients remote participation options for their attendees and live streamed their events.
+For 10+ years we’ve offered our clients hybrid and remote participation options for their attendees and live streamed their events.
 Talon offers both onsite and in-studio production, with or without an in-person audience.

 Case Study: Virtual Developer Conference